aruder77/applitude/index.md

 		$ git clone git://github.com/ralfebert/applitude

 * Import the demo project from `examples/demo/` using `File > Import > Existing Projects into workspace`.
-* Open `demo.app` from the project.
+* Open `demo.applitude` from the project.
-* Change something in demo.app and save it - the code under `Generated/` will be re-generated.
+* Change something in demo.applitude and save it - the code under `Generated/` will be re-generated.
 * Open `demo.xcodeproj` in Xcode and run the application.

 Next steps: